Overview

 3. Nira shall maintain records sufficient to demonstrate its compliance with its obligations under this Addendum, and retain such records for a period of three (3) years after the termination of the Agreement.
 Customer shall, with reasonable notice to Nira, have the right to review, audit and copy such records at Nira’s offices during regular business hours.

 4. Upon Customer’s written request at reasonable intervals, and subject to reasonable confidentiality controls, Nira shall, either (i) make available for Customer’s review copies of certifications or reports demonstrating Nira’s compliance with prevailing data security standards applicable to the processing of Customer’s Personal Data, or (ii) if the provision of reports or certifications pursuant to (i) is not reasonably sufficient under Data Protection Laws, allow Customer’s independent third party representative to conduct an audit or inspection of Nira’s data security infrastructure and procedures that is sufficient to demonstrate Nira’s compliance with its obligations under Data Protection Laws, provided that (a) Customer provides reasonable prior written notice of any such request for an audit and such inspection shall not be unreasonably disruptive to Nira’s business; (b) such audit shall only be performed during business hours and occur no more than once per calendar year; and (c) such audit shall be restricted to data relevant to Customer.
 Customer shall be responsible for the costs of any such audits or inspections, including without limitation a reimbursement to Nira for any time expended for on-site audits.
-If Customer and Nira have entered into Standard Contractual Clauses as described in Section 6 (Transfers of Personal Data), the parties agree that the audits described in Clause 5(f) and Clause 12(2) of the UK SCCs and Clause 8.9 of the EU SCCs shall be carried out in accordance with this Section 8.4.
+If Customer and Nira have entered into Standard Contractual Clauses as described in Section 6 (Transfers of Personal Data), the parties agree that the audits described in Clause 8.9 of the EU SCCs shall be carried out in accordance with this Section 8.4.

 5. Nira shall immediately notify Customer if an instruction, in the Nira’s opinion, infringes the Data Protection Laws or Supervisory Authority.